-I encourage you to read Grass-fed Cattle for a comprehensive overview of all the considerations (and their management solutions) that you need to address in your grass-fed beef business plan.
+I encourage you to read my book, Grass-fed Cattle: how to produce and market natural beef, for a comprehensive overview of all the considerations (and their management solutions) that you need to address in your grass-fed beef business plan.

 Before moving on to the portable electric cross-fences that are used to control the 'flow' of your cattle through your pasture corridors (discussed in Part III), there are a few important construction tips for building your permanent electric fences that I'd like to share with you:

 (Disclosure: I get commissions for purchases made using Amazon links in my post.)

 And when you're ready to start planning your cattle farm, check out my book: Grass-Fed Cattle: How to Produce and Market Natural Beef.
 Use the links below to explore my book and read reviews on Amazon: